Daniel-KM/Omeka-S-module-Mirador/README.md

 > than the previous repository.__

-[Mirador Viewer] is a module for [Omeka S] that integrates [Mirador], an advanced online viewer for images (version 2), audio and video (version 3), so it can display books, images, maps, etc. via the [IIIF] standard.
+[Mirador Viewer] is a module for [Omeka S] that integrates [Mirador], an advanced online viewer for images (version 2), audio and video (versions 3 and 4), so it can display books, images, maps, etc. via the [IIIF] standard.
 Common plugins are included.

 [Mirador] is an open-source, web based, multi-window image viewing platform with the ability to zoom, display, compare and annotate images from around the world.
 It's configurable and fully extensible via plugins.
-The version 2.7 and 3.0 are available.
+The version 2.7, 3.4.3 and 4.0 are available.

 It uses the resources of any [IIIF] compliant server.
 The full specification of the "International Image Interoperability Framework" standard is supported